 - Elective services are not covered under our Financial Assistance Policy or the 501(r) requirements;

 - Experimental treatments, cosmetic procedures, and transportation costs are excluded from financial assistance and are the responsibility of the patient;

 - Complete the Financial Assistance / Uncompensated Care application; and,

 After all criteria have been met, a determination will be made based on income and asset information.

 You may qualify for a discount of up to 100 percent of your bill.

-Financial assistance will be approved for a six-month time period.
-At the end of the approved time period you will be required to reapply with updated information.
+Financial assistance will be approved for a 6 month time period.
+At the end of the approved time period, you will be required to reapply with updated information.
 Only medically necessary charges qualify for financial assistance.

-Ocean Beach Hospital & Medical Clinics have partnered with HealthFirst Financial to provide a solution for those who need a longer term to pay.
-HealthFirst Financial offers terms of six to 60 months with payments as low as $25 per month.
-Please note that any accounts returned by HealthFirst Financial for non payment will not be eligible for additional payment plans.
+Ocean Beach Hospital and Medical Clinics have partnered with AccessOne Financial to provide a solution for those who need a longer-term to pay.
+AccessOne Financial offers terms of 6-60 months with payments as low as $25 per month.
+Please take note that any accounts returned by AccessOne Financial for non-payment will not be eligible for additional payment plans.

 To prevent collection activity please apply for financial assistance or payment plans within 120 days of your first statement.
 Unpaid accounts will be submitted to a collection agency 120 days after the first statement to the patient.
 Your account will continue to age until the completed financial assistance application is returned to the Business Office for processing.
 Once the account is turned over to a collection agency it is no longer eligible for financial assistance or payment plans.